ESP32 — ESP-IDF v6

 eim: command not found after Homebrew install

-Make sure Homebrew's bin directory is in your PATH.
-For Apple Silicon:
+Make sure Homebrew's bin directory is in your PATH:

 shell